python-can-define-radio/sdr-course/classroom_activities/039-Multiply-signals-continued.md

   - Value: `2e6`
 - Time Sink:
   - Number of Points: `int(samp_rate)*4`
+  - Update Period: `15`

-Note: When you run this file, it will take about 4 seconds before displaying any data.
+Note: When you run this file, it will take about 5 seconds before displaying any data.

 ----------------------------------